adamvoros/Assembly/README.md

 # Assembly
 # This code is an encrypted file and not intended for public usage.
-You should contact with me to pull my work.
+You should contact me to pull my work.